Last Revision Date: November 11, 2022

 Regent Policy Document 30-5, Policy and Procedures for Segregated University Fees

-Regent Policy 30-6, Policy on Recognition of Student Organizations
+Regent Policy 30-6, Recognition of Student Organizations

 UW System Administrative Policy 316 (SYS 316), Auxiliary Enterprises Support Services Chargebacks (formerly F42)